Not just Boracay...

 Set against the breathtaking backdrop of the Pyramids of Giza, the Grand Egyptian Museum (GEM) is poised to become a must-visit destination for history enthusiasts, culture seekers, and Muslim travelers alike.
 As the world’s largest archaeological museum dedicated to a single civilisation, the GEM offers an immersive journey through Egypt’s rich heritage, featuring over 50,000 artifacts—including the full tomb collection of King Tutankhamun, displayed together for the first time.

 For Muslim travellers, the museum's strategic location near key historical and Islamic sites makes it an ideal addition to any Egyptian itinerary.
 With dedicated prayer spaces, halal dining options nearby, and its proximity to Cairo’s vibrant Islamic heritage sites, the GEM provides a seamless experience for visitors who wish to explore Egypt’s past while accommodating their faith-based needs.
-As the museum prepares for its grand opening on 3 Jul 2025, travellers can anticipate an extraordinary cultural experience.
+As the museum prepares for its official inauguration on 1 Nov 2025 (with public opening from 4 Nov 2025) the travellers can anticipate an extraordinary cultural experience.

 Also read: 8 Must-Visit Islamic Art Collections You Didn't Know Existed